-David Coleman Headley: Tinker, Tailor, American, Lashkar-e-Taibah, ISI Spy
+David Coleman Headley: Tinker, Tailor, American, Lashkar-e-Taiba, ISI Spy

-Headley again figured in the news in the third week of August when the Pakistan government took the daft and highly insensitive decision to include Headley's half-brother, Daniyal Gilani, in the official four-member delegation that it sent to New Delhi to attend the last rites of former Indian Prime Minister Atal Bihari Vajpayee.
-Daniyal Gilani works for the Pakistan government and while he is himself not in the bad books of the Indian government, the wisdom and propriety of sending to a State function in India the half-brother of a terrorist responsible for the most gruesome terror attack India has ever witnessed, in which as many as 166 people were killed, is at best questionable.
+Headley again figured in the news in the third week of August when the Pakistani government took the daft and highly insensitive decision to include Headley's half-brother, Danyal Gilani, in the official four-member delegation that it sent to New Delhi to attend the last rites of former Indian Prime Minister Atal Bihari Vajpayee.
+Danyal Gilani works for the Pakistani government and while he is himself not in the bad books of the Indian government, the wisdom and propriety of sending to a State function in India the half-brother of a terrorist responsible for the most gruesome terrorist attack India has ever witnessed, in which as many as 166 people were killed, is at best questionable.

 A 2011 book titled ‘Inside Al-Qaeda and the Taliban: Beyond Bin Laden and 9/11’ by Syed Saleem Shahzad, a Pakistani expert on Al Qaeda, brought out that the ultimate objective of the Mumbai attacks was to provoke a full-scale war between India and Pakistan.
 Al Qaeda’s involvement with the Mumbai attacks was evident from the choice of targets.
 Americans and Israelis, the sworn enemies of Bin Laden’s global jihad, were sought out, identified and ruthlessly killed by the LeT militants that undertook the Mumbai attacks.
-In the book Shahzad, based on interviews with llyas Kashmiri, an ISI-trained terrorist who had later shifted allegiance to Al Qaeda, revealed that Al Qaeda had manipulated the planning of the Mumbai plot to make it bigger than the LeT leadership initially planned.
-It shocked but did not surprise Pakistan watchers that Shahzad was kidnapped, tortured and killed in Pakistan shortly after the release of his book and his body was recovered from a canal in May 2011.
-The Obama Administration asserted that it had "reliable and conclusive" intelligence that Pakistani secret services were behind his killing.
-The then chairman of the US Joint Chiefs of Staff Admiral Mike Mullen also stated that the ISI was involved in Shahzad’s death, the aim being to shut him up.
-Human Rights Watch (HRW) separately accused the Pakistan intelligence services of being behind Shahzad’s killing.
+In the book, based on interviews with llyas Kashmiri, an ISI-trained terrorist who had later shifted allegiance to Al Qaeda, Shahzad revealed that Al Qaeda had manipulated the planning of the Mumbai plot to make it bigger than the LeT leadership initially planned.
+It shocked but did not surprise Pakistan watchers that Shahzad was kidnapped, tortured and killed in Pakistan shortly after the release of his article, which suggested a link between the Pakistani Navy and Al Qaeda.
+His body was recovered from a canal in May 2011.
+The Obama administration asserted that it had "reliable and conclusive" intelligence that the Pakistani secret services were behind his killing.
+The then chairman of the US Joint Chiefs of Staff, Admiral Mike Mullen, also stated that the ISI was involved in Shahzad’s death, the aim being to shut him up.
+Human Rights Watch separately accused the Pakistani intelligence services of being behind Shahzad’s killing.

 The scope and significance of the terrorist activities Headley undertook on behalf of the LeT and the ISI is apparent from the fact that John Brennan, the then counter-terrorism adviser to US President Obama and his nominee to be the next CIA Director, in a written submission to the members of the Senate Intelligence Committee as part of his confirmation process in February 2013 listed Headley among the five high value targets arrested by the US in the preceding four years.
 He stated, “Over the last four years, the American criminal justice system has been used to arrest, detain, interrogate, and prosecute numerous suspected terrorists.
 Individuals arrested here in the United States include David Headley, Mansoor Arbabsiar, Najibullah Zazi, Faisal Shahzad, and Umar Farouk Abdulmutallab”.